css art

 Styling the elephant legs:

-First we will not make the elephant legs.
+First we will not create elephant legs.
 We are using this element to cover the lower part of the body a little.
-Then use the pseudo-elements to create two legs of the elephant.
+Then create the elephant's two legs using pseudo-elements.

 .leg {